Rural Hospitals Teeter On Financial Cliff As COVID-19 Medicare Loans Come Due

 The federal Centers for Medicare & Medicaid Services has not yet begun trying to recoup its investment, with the coronavirus still affecting communities nationwide, but hospital leaders fear it may come calling for repayment any day now.

-Hospital leaders across the country say there has been no communication from CMS on whether or when they will adjust the repayment deadline.
-A CMS spokesperson did not respond to our questions by press time.
+Hospital leaders across the country say there has been no communication from CMS on whether or when it will adjust the repayment deadline.
+A CMS spokesperson did not respond to our questions by publishing time.

 "It's great having the money," Usher says.
 "But if I don't know how much I get to keep, I don't get to spend the money wisely and effectively on the facility."